-Sub-grantees submit a monthly performance report and monthly job completion reports, which the Grantee uses as tools to determine Sub-grantee effectiveness in delivery of the WAP program.
+Sub-grantees are required to submit monthly expenditure reports and all applicable support documents detailing job completions in the AZWAP database for the month of the reimbursement request, which the Grantee uses as tools to determine Sub-grantee effectiveness in delivery of the WAP program.

-Finally, the Grantee maintains a Policy and Procedures Handbook (currently being updated) indicating the Grantee's expectations for the performance of Sub-grantees including their client education, progress on completed units and expenditures, ability to follow DOE requirements; Field and Fiscal Monitoring reports; if concerns are found, how quickly they are addressed; and their billing practices.
+Finally, the Grantee maintains a Policy and Procedures Manual indicating the Grantee's expectations for the performance of Sub-grantees including their client education, progress on completed units and expenditures, ability to follow DOE requirements; Field and Fiscal Monitoring reports; if concerns are found, how quickly they are addressed; and their billing practices.
 Sub-grantees submit quarterly progress reports as a performance review.
-This performance review is used on a quarterly basis to determine the Sub-grantees effectiveness in WAP.
+This performance review is used on a monthly and quarterly basis to determine the Sub-grantees effectiveness in WAP.
+Any Sub-grantee experiencing high rates of staff turnover or difficulties managing the WAP will be allowed 30 calendar days to come into compliance with all existing processes, procedures, and regulations.
+If the Sub-grantee cannot meet these requirements, funding shall be removed and re-allocated as needed, to ensure service to their communities and production and expenditure goals are achieved in an expedient and timely fashion.